-Item Mitigation and Management Measure and Project site requirements Responsibility Timing Reference SEA - - Senior Environmental Advisor, EA - Environmental Advisor, CM - Construction n Manager, SS - Site S Supervisor, PE - Project Ecologist General Controls 1.
+Item Mitigation and Management Measure and Project site requirements Responsibility Timing Reference SEA - Senior Environmental Advisor, EA - Environmental Advisor, CM - Construction $f N$ Manager, SS - Site S upervisor, PE - Project Ecologist General Controls 1.
 All site staff, including subcontractors must attend an induction which details mitigation measures relevant to this flora and weed management procedure.
 Flora management will be further communicated in toolbox talks and prestart briefings.
 Environmental Control Maps will include mitigation measures for flora and fauna.
 EA Pre-construction and during construction MCoA C1, C6, C-B8 and C11 2.
-Appropriate erosion and sediment controls are to be installed in accordance with the requirements of the Blue Book (Landcom, 2004) and the Soil and Water Management Sub-Plan (SWMP) to minimise impacts to the receiving environment, including the implementation of an Erosion and Sediment Control Plan (ESCP Pre-construction MCoA C-B10, C1 and C6 REMM B1 and B3 3.
-Any work required outside of the approved clearing area identifie in the EIS will be referred to the Environmental Manager for advice on further assessment and approval requirements. d EA/CM During construction MCoA D3 5.
-Environmentally sensitive areas will be fenced off and signposted for the duration of the Project construction, including all waterways' areas in or adjacent to the site which are excluded from the work areas. d EA/CM/SS During construction MCoA C11, D3 and D9 REMM B1 6.
+Appropriate erosion and sediment controls are to be installed in accordance with the requirements of the Blue Book (Landcom, 2004) and the Soil and Water Management Sub-Plan (SWMP) to minimise impacts to the receiving environment, including the implementation of an Erosion and Sediment Control Plan (ESCP).
+EA/CM/SS Pre-construction MCoA C-B10, C1 and C6 REMM B1 and B3 3.
+Any work required outside of the approved clearing area identified in the EIS will be referred to the Environmental Manager for advice on further assessment and approval requirements.
+EA/CM During construction MCoA D3 5.
+Environmentally sensitive areas will be fenced off and signposted for the duration of the Project construction, including all waterways' areas in or adjacent to the site which are excluded from the work areas.
+EA/CM/SS During construction MCoA C11, D3 and D9 REMM B1 6.
 Where possible, construction activities would minimise disturbance to waterways and riparian land, through site fencing and signage.
 Stockpile areas and storage areas would be located away from waterways and riparian land, where feasible.
 EA/CM/SS During construction MCoA C B8, C11 and D9 REMM B1 REMM B2 7.
 All plant and equipment would remain on haulage roads and paved surfaces as much as possible, so as to minimise damage to vegetation.
-CM/SS During construction MCoA C11, D2 and D9 NUDA REVISION NO: lia ISSUE DATE: D 18/05/2022 PAGE 40 OF 114
+CM/SS During construction MCoA C11, D2 and D9